Deal alert! Northwest will form your LLC for $39 (60% discount). See details.

 An LLC Effective Date is the date your LLC officially comes into existence.
 Think of it as the day your LLC is “born”.

-If you would like your LLC to come into existence on the date it is approved by the North Carolina Secretary of State, then select “Effective upon filing” from the drop down menu.
+- If you would like your LLC to come into existence on the date it is approved by the North Carolina Secretary of State, then select “Yes“.

-However, if you want your LLC to come into existence on a future date, then select “Effective on a future date“.
-Then select the date from the calendar.
-The date can’t be more than 90 days from the date of filing.
+- If you want your LLC to come into existence on a future date, select “No“.
+Then enter that date.
+The date can’t be more than 90 days ahead.

 Note: You can’t back-date your filing.